Ruby (talk show): Episodes

-The first series of 12 episodes was broadcast thrice-weekly, usually on Monday-Wednesday nights, in May and June 1997.
+The first season of 12 episodes was broadcast thrice-weekly, usually on Monday-Wednesday nights, in May and June 1997.

-Series 2 (1998)
+Season 2 (1998)

-A second series of 12 episodes was broadcast thrice-weekly on Monday-Wednesday nights in July 1998.
+A second season of 12 episodes was broadcast thrice-weekly on Monday-Wednesday nights in July 1998.

-Series 3 (1999)
+Season 3 (1999)

-A third series of 12 episodes was broadcast thrice-weekly on Monday-Wednesday nights in September and October 1999.
+A third season of 12 episodes was broadcast thrice-weekly on Monday-Wednesday nights in September and October 1999.

-Series 4 (2000)
+Season 4 (2000)

-A fourth and final series of 12 episodes was broadcast on Monday-Thursday nights in October and November 2000.
+A fourth and final season of 12 episodes was broadcast on Monday-Thursday nights in October and November 2000.